valentina-mota/11ty-blog-site/src/blog/min-max-importance-correct-approach-web-design.md

 ---
-title: Min or Max?
-The Importance of the Correct Approach in Web Design
+title: Min or max?
+The importance of the correct approach in web design
 author:
 date:
 tags: ["post", "featured"]